erhant/moonmath/elliptic-curves/README.md

   assert E_K(point) * qq == E_K(0)
 ```

-When we run the code above, the `assert` works fine meaning that the random points are generators!
+When we run the code above, the `assert` works fine meaning that those random points are all generators!

 ## Exercise 82